 The common theme here is the end-user and user adoption rates.
 In fact, most IT projects fail because of the same reason.
-We are creatures of habit, and don’t like to use a new software.
+We are creatures of habit and don’t like to use new software.

 And I get it.
 We live in a world full of Skype, email, SMS, Facebook, LinkedIn, and so on.
-It seems like an endless list of username and passwords we have to remember.
-But don’t write it off as there are many benefits in using project management software.
+It seems like an endless list of usernames and passwords we have to remember.
+But don’t write it off as there are many benefits to using project management software.

 8 Steps to Get Your Team to Fall in Love with Project Management Software

 It is human nature that makes people resistant to change and transition to the way we work but, it can be a huge improvement to the workplace.
 To help you manage change within your organization and maximize the adoption rate of your new project management tool, we have created an 8 step plan to help you succeed.

 1. Involve your team from the beginning

 It’s important to not only involve your team but product teams and media agencies into the decision process as well.
 These are the people who will be using the software on a daily basis and will provide excellent insight into tools and requirements.

 And by listening to them and noting their feedback, they are more likely to embrace the new system once it has been implemented.